Getting a graduate job in retail banking, insurance or tax with a 2.2

 Most finance employers say on their recruitment websites whether they’ll consider candidates with mitigating circumstances and then explain how to apply.
 If an organisation’s website doesn’t cover extenuating circumstances, do send them an email or give them a call to ask whether they would accept your application and how to best apprise them of it – at the very least, doing this will warn them to expect your application, so you avoid being screened out.

 However, expect to be asked to provide proof of your mitigating circumstances.
-Towers Watson, for example, accepts applicants with mitigating circumstances but requires proof from the university/examining body and considers whether the circumstances have already been taken into account during the marking process.
+Willis Towers Watson, for example, has been known to accept applicants with mitigating circumstances but requires proof from the university/examining body and considers whether the circumstances have already been taken into account during the marking process.

 To make your applications easier, therefore, gather documentary evidence.
 If you are still at university, ensure your departmental administrator, personal tutor and/or another lecturer whom you feel close to knows about your difficulties – the recruiters may want to speak to them to vouch that you are of 2.1 calibre.